Seifemichael/deep-learning-coursera-master/README.md

 ## Introduction

-This repo contains all my work for this specialization, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
+This repository contains the programming assignments and quizes for the specialization, [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).